MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - All API exceptions
 - User feedback
-- Which widget is edited
+- Edited widget
-- Which widget is authored
+- Authored widget
-- Which view is launched
+- launched widget
-- Which action is clicked
+- Action clicked
-- Which widget is personalized
+- Personalized widget
-- Whenever the action *View in Full Screen* is clicked
+- Instances when action *View in Full Screen* is clicked
-- When dashboard is edited
+- Dashboard edits
-- Which drill-down page is launched
+- Instances of drill-down page launch
-- When task pane is launched
+- Instances of task pane launch
-- When *My Workspace* is launched.
+- Instances of *My Workspace*  launch
-- When *Windows Authentication Used*
+- Usage of *Windows Authentication*
-- When *Alternate Credentials Used*
+- Usage of  *Alternate Credentials*
-- When *Add to MyWorkspace* action is performed;
+- When *Add to MyWorkspace* action is performed
 - Count of alerts per widget
 - Count of performance legends per widget
 - Count of rows per state widget
 - Count of icons in topology widget
-- Widget count in a dashboard.
+- Widget count in a dashboard

 ## Next steps